CSIT: CSIT World Sports Games - A New Brand of the CSIT

-The "World Sports Games" are the main highlight and a new Brand of the CSIT.
-It is a unique major sports event for thousands of workers and amateurs every two years where the incomparable "Spirit of CSIT" can be experienced.
-This experience started in 2008 in Rimini, Italy, and as of November 2020, already had 6 editions: in Italy, Estonia, Bulgaria, Latvia and Spain.
-The 7th edition of CSIT World Sports Games was to be held in Cervia, Italy.
-The games in 2021 were cancelled due to the safety reasons because of the COVID-19 pandemic.
+The CSIT World Sports Games are an international multi-sport event organized every two years for workers and amateur athletes.
+The event was first held in 2008, in Rimini, Italy. as of November 2020, six editions had been held in: Italy, Estonia, Bulgaria, Latvia and Spain.
+The 7th edition, scheduled to take place in Cervia, Italy.
+In 2021 was cancelled because of the COVID-19 pandemic.
 The CSIT World Sports Games are the successor to the International Workers' Olympiads.